jasraj7099/HelpHive/README.md

-# 💡 HelpSync
+# 💡 HelpHive

-HelpSync is a full-stack web application built with the **MERN (MongoDB, Express.js, React, Node.js)** stack.
+HelpHive is a full-stack web application built with the **MERN (MongoDB, Express.js, React, Node.js)** stack.
 It is designed to streamline help and support requests, allowing users to easily register, log in, and interact with support-related features.

 ---